Last Updated on 22/08/2025

 c.
 Publishing More Consistently

 Frequently publishing standalone pieces often lacks significant impact.
-A content strategy helps in scheduling consistent content, providing a clear roadmap for achieving your goals.
+A content strategy helps in scheduling consistent content and provides a clear roadmap for achieving your goals.

 d.
 Staying Organized

-The creation of a content strategy aids in maintaining organizational efficiency by tracking your team’s work and staying informed about holidays, seasons, and content trends.
+Creating a content strategy helps maintain organizational efficiency by tracking your team’s work and staying informed about holidays, seasons, and content trends.

 For instance, a real estate site could benefit from consistent posting during the peak of the housing market to capitalize on industry buzz.